visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 of every two months.
 This leads to fair load by head-count but isn't weighted by project assignments.
 From a project development perspective, it would be more appropriate for a developer that is only 50% time on VisIt_ to serve as the primary only half as often as a 100% time developer.
+On the other hand, few developers are 100% time on VisIt.
+The majority of VisIt_ developers divide their time across multiple projects.
+Using 50% as the sort of *nominal* VisIt_ allocation, we expect to load balance weeks of customer response work equally across all developers but infrequently have those with more than 50% time on VisIt_ doing an extra week.

 In the short term, it will help to pair veteran backups with a *primary* who may have less experience with live customer response.